-The team robot build week season is from January – February.
+The team robot build season is a six week period from January through February.
 Regional competitions take place during March.
-We found out on Saturday, January 6, 2018 what this season’s build challenge will be.
+We found out on Saturday January 5th, 2019 what this season’s build challenge will be.

 The 2016 build was Stronghold, a medieval-themed game played by two Alliances of three robots each.
 Robots scored points by picking up a 10″ ball, crossing obstacles called defences, and shooting the ball into a goal.
 The field had a castle that was to be captured by the alliance per the medieval theme of the game.